wso2/docs-mi/en/docs/reference/connectors/iso8583-connector/iso8583-connector-example.md

 ## Testing

 Invoke the API as shown below using the curl command.
-Curl Application can be downloaded from [here](https://curl.haxx.se/download.html).
+Curl application can be downloaded from [here](https://curl.haxx.se/download.html).

    ```
           curl -v POST -d